yvelikova/axway-open-docs/content/en/docs/apigw_polref/authn_common.md

 {{< alert title="Tip" color="primary" >}}The **Create Session**
 filter offers a more flexible approach to managing HTTP sessions than using the **HTTP Form-Based Authentication** filter.
 For example, the form-based approach does not include the ability to check or end sessions, and sessions are auto-renewed on each invocation of the filter.
-For more details, see [*HTML form-based authentication* on page 1](authn_html_form.htm).{{< /alert >}}
+For more details, see [HTML form-based authentication](#html-form-based-authentication-filter).{{< /alert >}}

 Complete the following fields to configure this filter: